jindrichmynarz/dissertation/parts/tensor_factorization.md

 Hybrid approaches combining multiple methods
 - E.g., re-ranking

-Dealing with the noise in the data
+Dealing with noise in the data
 -->

 ### RESCAL